B3Kay/personal-react-tailwind/README.md

 ## About

-Tailwind starter project based on create-react-app
+Personal website based on a Tailwind starter project with create-react-app

 ## Available Scripts